Updated on: October 1, 2024

 Top browsers — including Edge, Chrome, and Firefox — all include in-built password managers.
 However, despite being free and convenient, they aren’t anywhere near as good as standalone password managers.
 Here’s why.

-- Security.
-Edge, Chrome, and Firefox all use the same 256-bit AES encryption as premium password managers.
-However, they don’t use master passwords or 2FA as standard (so if your device is compromised whilst you’re logged in, your passwords can more easily be accessed).
+• Security.
+Edge, Chrome, and Firefox use the same 256-bit AES encryption as premium password managers.
+However, they don’t use master passwords or 2FA by default (so if your device is compromised while you’re logged in, your passwords can more easily be accessed).

-NB.
-Chrome, Firefox, and Edge do now offer master password and 2FA options, but they are not activated by default and you need to dig through their settings to find any reference to them. - Syncing.
+• Syncing.
 Browser-based password managers all now offer the option to sync across devices, but this is still limited to that one browser — so if you use multiple browsers, you’ll need to save each password with each browser.
-Standalone password managers, on the other hand, sync across all browsers and all platforms, which is far more convenient, not to mention safer.
+Standalone password managers, on the other hand, sync across all browsers and platforms, which is far more convenient, not to mention safer.

-- Generating Strong Passwords.
-Browser-based password managers all now include password generators, which usually pop up automatically when creating a new password.
-However, they don’t create passwords that are as strong as the premium password generators, and they don’t offer any customization options, e.g. defining the password length or type of characters used.
+• Generating Strong Passwords.
+Browser-based password managers now include password generators, which usually pop up automatically when creating a new password.
+However, they don’t create passwords as strong as premium password generators or offer customization options, e.g., defining the password length or type of characters used.

-- Emergency Access.
+• Emergency Access.
 This isn’t typically a feature offered by browser-based password managers.
-This means your passwords could be completely out of reach for family members or other contacts in case of an emergency.
+This means your passwords could be completely out of reach for family members or other contacts in an emergency.

 Browser-based password managers have evolved significantly, now offering advanced features like password generation and health assessments.

-However — they are still nowhere near as secure as standalone password managers, they don’t allow for syncing across all apps, browsers, and devices, they don’t allow for password sharing or emergency access, and you can’t save all of your personal information.
-They also aren’t nearly as user-friendly, meaning you’re far more likely to lose, or leave exposed, important data.
+However — they are still nowhere near as secure as standalone password managers; they don’t allow for syncing across all apps, browsers, and devices, and they don’t allow password sharing or emergency access.
+Most importantly, they are generally very lax when it comes to authentication, making it pretty easy for anyone with physical access to your device to view your passwords.

 Top Brands That Didn’t Make the Cut

-- KeePass.
+• KeePass.
 KeePass is a highly secure open-source (and completely free) password manager.
-However, it’s very difficult to use, and it doesn’t have the useful extra features or the helpful customer support that you get with top brands like 1Password and Dashlane.
+However, it’s very difficult to use, and it doesn’t have the useful extra features or the helpful customer support you get with top brands like 1Password and Dashlane.

-- Passwarden.
-Though it has good security measures in place, Passwarden isn’t one of my top picks.
+• Passwarden.
+Though it has good security measures, Passwarden isn’t among my top picks.
 The auto-fill function struggles with payment details and other fields, which is a major blow to convenience.
-Its password sharing tool is limited, too, and it’s lacking in extras that might make it stand out.
+Its password sharing tool is limited, too, and it’s lacking in extras that make it stand out.

 Frequently Asked Questions